ffedox/alicefedotova/content/project/sttr-data-analysis/index.md

   - Statistics
 ---

-Investigating standardized type-token ratio in mediated texts with ANOVA.
+R code for investigating standardized type-token ratio in mediated texts with ANOVA.

 <!--more-->